Melander97/Beach-Buddy/client/README.md

 We as people have a lot of things in our heads these days so it is easy to forget things and places, so we also wanted to create a function so that our registered users also could save their favoruite beach spots in their profile page.

-To create a feel of community we also wanted to implement a second map for the registerd users where they can see eachothers favourite beaches.
+To create a sense of community we also wanted to implement a second map for the registerd users where they can see eachothers favourite beaches.

 ## Installation

-## Get started

 To use this application you will need to have Node.js, NPM, Git installd and we recomend VS code but any text editor will work.